-If the chamber is equipped with optional defrost, the "INITIATE DEFROST" event will allow for programmed or manually initiated defrost of the chamber's cooling coil(s).
+If the chamber is equipped with the hot-gas defrost option, the "INITIATE DEFROST" event will allow for programmed or manually initiated defrost of the chamber's cooling coil(s).
 See Section 5.8, Defrost Settings, for more information on using the defrost option.